 Liquefaction assessments in pumiceous soils

 Most case histories of liquefaction events around the world, which form the basis for the simplified procedures used to assess liquefaction triggering, occurred in deposits dominated by ‘hard’ grains (predominantly quartz).
-The volcanic airfall deposits common throughout the BOP and Waikato regions (see 2.3.6Section 3.5) comprise varying proportions of pumiceous grains, which can behave differently to the more common ‘hard’ grains.
+The volcanic airfall deposits common throughout the BOP and Waikato regions (see Clause 2.3.6 ) comprise varying proportions of pumiceous grains, which can behave differently to the more common ‘hard’ grains.

 It is acknowledged that the methods developed from the database of case histories dominated by ‘hard’ grains may not be as directly applicable for volcanically derived soils with a high pumice content.
 This reflects both the potential inability of standard geotechnical investigation techniques to accurately assess the relative density of pumiceous soils, such as the standard penetration test (SPT) or cone penetration test (CPT), and the highly angular and porous nature of the individual grains.